Irish anti-immigration protests: Fermoy demonstrations

 On 29 November, videos similar to those taken in East Wall were taken by local soccer team owner Anthony Cody showing more refugees exiting a bus in Fermoy, County Cork.
 Smaller protests on 26 November were instigated by Derek Blighe of Ireland First (a Telegram group with just over 3,100 subscribers) and attended by 70 people in the town over housing refugees in St. Joseph's Convent and he commended the East Wall protests in his address.
-He claims that the 62–70 Ukrainians were not from Ukraine and that the Russo-Ukrainian War is not a war.
+He claims that the 62 to 70 Ukrainians were not from Ukraine and that the Russo-Ukrainian War is not a war.
 Concerns were again raised that there were only single men refugees, but all men were part of a family group.